AP-Skill-Development-Corporation/VEMU-ME-CL/README.md

   - Keywords and listed all keywords by importing a keyword module
   - Output Formatting ways,Typecasting with sample examples on each
   - Conditional Statements Overview

+## Day-05(03-11-2023):
+  - Conditional Statements like if,if-else,nested if and elif with sample examples on each
+  - Loops Overview,for and range with sample examples on each